diegomanuel/binance-to-google-sheets/README.md

 ### Binance API Key

-Only needed if you **also want** to have open/pending and done/finished orders listing working in your spreadsheet.
+Only needed if you **also want** to have account info, open/pending and done/finished orders listing working in your spreadsheet.
 To get your keys, go to [Binance API panel](https://www.binance.com/en/usercenter/settings/api-management) and create a new one:

 1. Enter a label like `Binance to Google Sheets` and click the `Create` button.